commit-live-students/pandas_guided_project/readme.md

 You also learn to perform common excel tasks with pandas

-## What did we learn in the session ?
+## What will you learn in the session ?
 - Python Basics
-- Python Programming Constructs
+- Pandas
-- Data Structures
+- Web Scrapping
 - Functions
 - Plotting